13 May 2026

 This budget takes meaningful steps in the right direction — but it is a starting point, not a destination.

-Below is a summary of the most significant budget announcements for ACOLA and our member Academies.
+Below is a summary of the most significant budget announcements.

 R&D Investment and Reform